How to integrate Bigmailer MCP with OpenAI Agents SDK

 Introduction

 This guide walks you through connecting Bigmailer to the OpenAI Agents SDK using the Composio tool router.
-By the end, you'll have a working Bigmailer agent that can create a new welcome campaign for brand x, list all brands i manage in bigmailer, get my bigmailer account user details, set up a transactional campaign for password resets through natural language commands.
+By the end, you'll have a working Bigmailer agent that can create a new welcome campaign for brand x, list all brands i manage in bigmailer, get your bigmailer account user details through natural language commands.

 This guide will help you understand how to give your OpenAI Agents SDK agent real control over a Bigmailer account through Composio's Bigmailer MCP server.